rycon2424/Multiplayer_ClientSidePrediction/pages/Part_3.md

             transform.position = correctPosition;
         }
 ```

+## Testing the final code
+We can test our code by adding this script to the player and trying to change the transform component's position to something else. <br>
+If it's bigger than the "maxPositionError" we have set then it will teleport back for all clients. <br>

+*Here you can see the demonstration*

 insert gif of how it would look like if the player would force change the transform in the inspector. it will correct itself.